From the first fruitières of the 13th century to today, the spirit of collaboration lives on in the heart of every cheese.

 What is a Fruitière?

 A fruitière is more than a cheese factory—it is a community.
 Originating in the Jura region, these cooperatives brought together farmers to pool their milk and expertise, ensuring a consistent supply of high-quality cheese.
 This collective spirit continues today, preserving traditions that have lasted for centuries.
-The original word is “fructeries”, which changed later to “fruitières”, and comes from the fact that the farmers put together the fruit of their common labor.

 From Milk to Wheel